madagra/OMPT-issues/task_info_value/README.md

-# Unexepcted value of task structure value
+# Unexepcted value of task structure data
 An incorrect value in the `value` field of `task_data` structure is obtained when reading the task associated data within an event callback.
 Issue details can be found [here](https://github.com/OpenMPToolsInterface/LLVM-openmp/issues/39).
 ### Requirements